skdelphix/maskdocs/docs/Securing_Sensitive_Data/Configuring_Your_Own_Algorithms.md

 See Out Of The Box Secure Methods/Algorithms for detailed description on each Algorithm Framework.
-The algorithm framework you choose will depend on the format of the data & your internal data security guidelines.
+The algorithm framework you choose will depend on the format of the data and your internal data security guidelines.

 ### Secure Lookup Algorithm Framework